How does a Tens Unit work?

 USING TENS TO CONTROL PAIN

-TENSUNITS.com also has other pain relief units called an Interferential Unit and a Muscle Stimulator (EMS), that is used for more specific problems associated with pain.
+TENSUNITS.com also has other pain relief units called an Interferential Unit and a Muscle Stimulator (EMS) that are used for more specific problems associated with pain.
 Your doctor or therapist will recommend which one is best for you.
-To read about the differences between different units please click here
+To read about the differences between different units, please click here.

 THE CYCLE OF PAIN